MVPStudio/mvp-studio-web-cms/src/markdown/home.md

 ---
 title: Home
 ---
-## Welcome to MVP Studio: we help visionaries build a vision!
+## Welcome to MVP Studio: we help visionaries build their vision!

 **The mission vision and objectives of MVP Studio:**
  - Help civic groups learn how to own a software project